-Batteries can either be connected in series or in parallel, so when combining two or more batteries, the choice of which type of connection to make arises.
-If you have enough batteries to connect, you can even use both types of connections to meet specific requirements.
+Batteries can either be put in parallel or in series.
+When it comes to parallel vs series, the more important thing to remember is that putting batteries in parallel increases their amp hours and putting batteries in series increases their voltage.
+If you have enough batteries to connect, you can even put batteries in both parallel and series.
 When it comes to batteries in parallel vs series, choosing the right one could make or break a project.

 When batteries are connected in series, their voltages are added but their amp hours are not.
+This doesn’t mean that no capacity is gained, though, because total capacity is voltage multiplied by amp hours.
 When batteries are connected in parallel, their amp hours are added and their voltages are not.
 When connecting batteries in series, it's important for the amp hours to be the same.
 When connecting batteries in parallel, it's important for their voltages to be the same.

-All batteries connected in series experience the full load current.
-All batteries connected in parallel receive a portion of the current that is related to the resistance of that specific battery compared to the total resistance of all batteries in parallel.
-Considering the fact that batteries in parallel usually have matched electrical characteristics, this usually means that each battery in parallel experiences 1/Xth of the load current where X is the number of batteries connected in parallel.
+When batteries are connected in series, they all experience the full load current.
+In contrast, when batteries are connected in parallel, the load current is divided.
+In a perfect world, the load current would be divided equally, but in reality, the batteries receive a portion of the current that is proportional to their resistance relative to the total resistance of all the batteries.
+Considering this fact, you can easily understand why it's ideal for batteries in parallel to have matched electrical characteristics.
+When this is the case, it ensures that each battery in parallel experiences 1/Nth of the load current where N is the number of batteries connected in parallel.

 In this article, we will go over the electrical properties of batteries in parallel vs series.
 We will also explain several use cases where one or the other is better.